How eCommerce Faceted Search Enhances E-commerce User Experience

 Here are the main differences between the two search refinement techniques.

-Faceted Search
+Filtering | Faceted Search | |

-Filtering is a broad term (encompasses any mechanism that reduces a dataset)
+Scope | Filtering is a broad term (encompasses any mechanism that reduces a dataset) | Faceted search is a specific type of filtering. |

-Static: filters are often set in advance by the website owner.
+Dynamism | Static: filters are often set in advance by the website owner.
 For example, a power tool site may have a top-level filter for “Hand Tools” vs. “Power Tools.”
-These filters typically don’t change in response to search results.
+These filters typically don’t change in response to search results. | Facets are generated based on the available products within a result set.
+For example, if you search for “screwdrivers,” you won’t see facets for drill bits, as they’re irrelevant. |

-A key advantage is the ability to select multiple facets at once.
-A user could filter by “Philips head,” “magnetic tip,” and “6-inch length” simultaneously to pinpoint the perfect screwdriver.
+Refinement | Filters usually apply to a broader product category, offering less granular control for narrowing a search. | A key advantage is the ability to select multiple facets at once.
+A user could filter by “Philips head,” “magnetic tip,” and “6-inch length” simultaneously to pinpoint the perfect screwdriver. |

-Understanding the Basics of Faceted Search
+Understanding the Basics of eCommerce Faceted Search

 Faceted search may appear to be a complex concept, but that may not be the case once we break it down into core components.